oldhiltonian/Support-Vector-Machine-Classification/model_card.md

 **Model Architecture:** Support Vector Machine with linear kernel and internal regularization.

 ## Performance
-You can include images of plots using the code below:
+Model Performance can be seen in the image below:

 ![Screenshot](model_performance.png)

 ## Limitations